JadinTredup/brainflow-notebooks/README.md

 * **P300**:
 * **SSVEP**:

+## Initializing the Boards
+Each board has optional parameters that can be passed to the `exp.initialize_eeg()` method.

+**OpenBCI:**
+For the OpenBCI boards, there is an option to pass the USB port needed for the dongle, but there is a default port for both Linux and Windows so it is optional on those two operating systems.
+The Ganglion however, also needs a layout of EEG electrode locations passed to it, as there is not a standardized 4-channel configuration.
+Additionally, if using the Wifi shield in *DIRECT* mode, the API uses a default IP address and finds an open port.
+If ot using in direct mode, you must pass the ip address of the board to the `ip_addr` parameter.

+**BrainBit and Unicorn:** BrainBit and Unicorn both have the option of passing their serial numbers to the `serial_num` parameter.
+This makes it possible to connect multiple headsets at the same time.

 # Repository Status
 The integration of the stimulus presentations with OpenBCI/Brainflow is work I have already completed and tested.
 This is